“I’m tired of starting over!

-We’re here to talk about careers in software, but let’s speak briefly about our friends in sales.
-What makes a great salesperson?
+We’re here to talk about careers in software, but quick [seemingly irrelevant] question:

 Why do we expect software employees to be any different?